 In this section, we present the main results derived from the analysis of the LSBS (section 4.1).
-Next, we present the empirical results associated with the differential effect of social enterprises and the diversity of their leadership in using specific types of finance sources, but also the impact on supply and demand for finance (section 4.2).
+Next, we present the empirical results associated with the differential effect of social enterprises and the diversity of their leadership in using specific types of finance sources, but also the impact on access to finance (section 4.2).